Introduction: Towards a Systematic Approach to Performance Analysis

 In High-Performance Computing (HPC), understanding and optimizing the efficiency of parallel applications is a fundamental challenge.
 The POP Centre of Excellence addresses this by providing a systematic methodology and a suite of tools to help developers.
 A cornerstone of this approach is a set of well-defined POP metrics, which quantify various aspects of an application's parallel efficiency.

 To make the process of calculating and interpreting these metrics more efficient, the POP project has continuously refined its methodology and the accompanying tools.
-We are now highlighting two key tools offered by the CubeGUI framework that streamline this process: POPAdvisor, which is a reworked version of the previously discontinued Advisor plugin, and the new command-line tool, cube_pop_metrics.
-This article explores a significant design decision in their development: the shared, robust calculation engine that allows for automation, easy maintenance, and future extension of the POP metric calculation capabilities.
+We are now highlighting two key tools offered by the CubeGUI framework that streamline this process: POPAdvisor, which is a reworked version of the previous now-discontinued GUI plugin, and the new command-line tool, cube_pop_metrics, both based on a shared, robust calculation engine that allows for automation, easy maintenance, and future extension of POP metric calculation capabilities.

 A Unified Calculation Engine for Consistency and Efficiency